JudyVue/scorecard-challenge/README.md

 3. Snakes, 1 pt
 5. Grouches, 0 pts
 ```
+* If you do not include a file name, i.e. you only run the command `npm run start` without arguments, OR if you type a file name that does not exist, i.e. `npm run start bad-file-name`, the tool will show you an error.

 ### Adding Custom Text Files
 * You may add new text files and type their file names to see their respective outputs.